tushar2704/VibeCode/docs/01-introduction/README.md

 ## 🎨 The Art and Science Balance

-Vibe Coding maintains the creative, intuitive aspects that make development enjoyable while adding the systematic rigor needed for professional software development:
+VibeCode maintains the creative, intuitive aspects that make development enjoyable while adding the systematic rigor needed for professional software development:

 ### The Art (Creativity & Intuition) 🎨
 - **Creative Problem Solving**: Innovative approaches to challenges